-- Eating at Advent in Osijek – The food options are abundant at Advent in Osijek, but we particularly liked Dobro for their platters of Mediterranean-style charcuterie and meat wrapped breadsticks and Langosica, a Hungarian-style, deep-fried flatbread topped with sour cream and garlic.
+- Eating at Advent in Osijek – The food options are abundant at Advent in Osijek, but we particularly liked Dobro for their platters of Mediterranean-style charcuterie and meat wrapped breadstick.
+We also tried festival favorite Langosica, a Hungarian-style, deep-fried flatbread topped with sour cream and garlic.

 #2 City Sights

 Given the city of Osijek’s long history, there’s a variety of sights.
 Walking around the city center, we were enthralled by the architecture, museums, historic buildings, city parks and monuments.
 (Map below.)

 A. Museum of Slavonia (Muzej Slavonije) – The museum was founded in 1877 and is the largest general-type museum in Croatia.
 Centrally located in the City Magistrate building, which was built in 1702, the interesting and informational museum displays tell the history of the city and region.